EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/imUtil.background.md

 ### imUtil.background.mode

 Mode and variance of a distribution Package: @imUtil.background Description: Calculate the mode and robust variance of an array.
-The mode is calculated by making an histogram and choosing
+The mode is calculated by making an histogram and choosing the bin with the highest number of counts.
+The robust